spectrochempy/spectrochempy/docs/source/index.rst

 .. warning::

-    |scp| is still experimental and under active development.
+    |scpy| is still experimental and under active development.
     Its current design is subject to major changes, reorganizations, bugs and crashes!!!.
 Please report any issues to the `Issue Tracker  <https://bitbucket.org/spectrocat/spectrochempy/issues>`_